Thunder Gulch: Stud record

-In 2012, the chestnut stallion was standing at Ashford Stud, the American branch of the giant Irish breeder Coolmore Stud, near Versailles, Kentucky, for a fee of $10,000 live foal.
+In 2012, Thunder Gulchwas standing at Ashford Stud, the American branch of the giant Irish breeder Coolmore Stud, near Versailles, Kentucky, for a fee of $10,000 live foal.

 Among the many horses Thunder Gulch has sired are the graded stakes race winners Spain, Balance, Point Given, and Circular Quay.
 Point Given was the 2001 three-year-old Horse of the Year after winning the Preakness Stakes and Belmont Stakes that year.
-Circular Quay was among trainer Todd Pletcher's many Kentucky Derby entries of 2007, but ran a disappointing sixth in that race and fifth in the Preakness.
-He also sired Alittlebitearly, whose December birth date made it impossible for her to be raced, but has had a successful breeding career, as she was dam to Bayern, a Breeders' Cup Classic winner.
-4-time winning bay gelding Sir Mowgli XVII, is now a leading Hunter competing throughout the Southwest, having recently relocated to Durango Farms in Coto de Caza, CA.
+Circular Quay was among trainer Todd Pletcher's many Kentucky Derby entries of 2007 but ran sixth in that race and fifth in the Preakness.
+Thunder Gulch also sired Alittlebitearly, whose December birth date made it impossible for her to be raced but had a successful breeding career, as she was dam to Bayern, a Breeders' Cup Classic winner.
+4-time- winning bay gelding Sir Mowgli XVII, is now a leading Hunter competing throughout the Southwest, having recently relocated to Durango Farms in Coto de Caza, CA.

 In 2015, Thunder Gulch was pensioned from stud duties at Ashford Stud and lived out the rest of his days at the farm.
-He was selected as the "babysitter of sorts" to be a neighboring pasture companion and calming influence to the newly retired Triple Crown champion, American Pharoah.
+He was selected as the "babysitter of sorts" to be a neighboring pasture companion and calming influence to the newly retired Triple Crown champion American Pharoah.

 Thunder Gulch was euthanized on March 19, 2018, due to the infirmities of old age at Coolmore America's Ashford Stud.
 Technically age 25, based upon standardized rules declaring all Thoroughbreds a year older each January 1, he was officially age 26.